dellaboemia/RepResearch_Course_Project_2/Code/NOAA_Storm.md

 ### Data Presentation
-The following section contains the functions and calls required to present the data graphically.
+The following section contains the functions and calls required to present the graphical data.

 #### Bar Plot Functions
 The following functions are used to render bar plots of the top 5 event types, in terms of health and economic impact.